yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/anywhere-rbac.md

 The following built-in roles are available:

-- **Super Admin** is the first user that is created during the installation.
-This role has the highest level of privilege that allows all read and write actions on all YugabyteDB Anywhere resources.
+- **Super Admin** is the first user that is created during installation.
+This role has the highest level of privilege and allows all read and write actions on all YugabyteDB Anywhere resources.
 There can be only one Super Admin.
-This Super Admin can perform the following:
+Super Admin can perform the following:

   - Manage all resources, including universes, nodes, backup, restore, and cloud providers.
   - Manage the user access control by creating and managing users.

-  For more information, see [admin user](../../configure-yugabyte-platform/create-admin-user/).
+  For more information, see [Create admin user](../../configure-yugabyte-platform/create-admin-user/).

-- **Admin** has privileges that are similar to the Super Admin, except that the Admin cannot manage the global scope artifacts and actions, such as runtime configuration settings and LDAP authentication.
+- **Admin** has privileges that are similar to the Super Admin, except that Admin cannot manage global scope artifacts and actions, such as runtime configuration settings and LDAP authentication.

-- **Backup Admin** has access to the backup related tasks, such as the following:
+- **Backup Admin** has access to backup-related tasks, such as the following:

   - Manage database backups and restore operations.
   - Create new backups.
   - Delete any existing backup or backup schedule.
   - Edit existing backups.

-  - Read-only permissions for all other resources in YugabyteDB Anywhere.
+  Backup Admin has View permissions for all other resources.

-- **Read-only** access level provides viewer permission to the UI and API.
+- **Read-only** access level provides view permissions for the UI and API.

-- **Connect-only** access level provides access to the user profile only.
-This is the default assigned to users who are not explicitly assigned a role.
+- **Connect-only** access level allows users to sign in and access their user profile only.
+This role is assigned to users who are not explicitly assigned a role.

 You can't delete or edit built-in roles.